NSF Graduate Research Fellowship Program

 SUNY Chancellor’s Graduate Research Scholarship

 Additionally, graduate students attending any SUNY graduate program (including Binghamton) who either win or receive honorable mention for the GRFP will automatically receive an additional $7,500 at the end of their first year for research, travel, professional development or living expenses.
-This award, supported by the SUNY Chancellor's Office, also recognizes students who receive other national-level graduate research fellowships, including those offered by the Department of Defense, Department of Energy and National Intitutes of Health.
+This award, supported by the SUNY Chancellor's Office, also recognizes students who receive other national-level graduate research fellowships, including those offered by the Department of Defense, Department of Energy and National Institutes of Health.

 For more information, contact Kevin Boettcher in the Office of Strategic Research Initiatives.